-Human sustainability is focusing on nurturing and developing the human component of an organization and society at large.
-This includes things such as access to food, water, healthcare, education, justice, fair working conditions, development of skills, and respecting human rights in general.
+Human sustainability focuses on nurturing and developing the human component of an organization and society at large.
+Human sustainability examples include things such as access to food, water, healthcare, education, justice, fair working conditions, development of skills, and respect for human rights in general.

 Human sustainability is one of the four pillars of sustainability, this means that, given limited natural resources, its achievement needs the right balance between continual economic growth and wellbeing, a thriving society, and respecting the environment.